Ekkehard-Schulze/precision-temperature-logger/README.md

 in wet and corrosive environments.

 4. Our firmware also supports the 'SparkFun OpenLog DEV-13712' board with modifications.
  An electronic technician must breakout the I2C-bus and INT0, re-wire one LED, add I2C and 1-Wire bus pull-up resistors, a voltage divider, a DS3231 clock, and TMP117 sensors.
-This modifications require trace cutting and soldering under a microscope.
+These modifications require trace cutting and soldering under a microscope.

 5. For other research requirements we provide an alternative firmware, which supports additional sensor types:
     * TMP117 (precision temperature)
     * ADT7420 (precision temperature, but inferior to TMP117A)
     * 1-Wire temperature, this allows for a larger number of sensors on a several meters long two-conductor cable
       * DS18B20
       * DS18S20
       * DS1822
       * MAX31850  for type K thermocouples.
 An optional correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy at extreme temperatures, e. g. below -30&nbsp;°C or above 600&nbsp;°C.

     * BME280 (humidity, atmospheric pressure, non-precision temperature)